Carto-NA/orga_donnees_infogeo/organisation_bdd.md

 =====

-grant usage on schema referentiel to viewer_ro;
+grant usage on schema referentiel to viewer_all_schema_ro;
-grant select on all tables in schema referentiel to viewer_ro;
+grant select on all tables in schema referentiel to viewer_all_schema_ro;
---grant execute on all functions in schema public to viewer_ro;
+--grant execute on all functions in schema public to viewer_all_schema_ro;
 alter default privileges in schema referentiel grant select on tables to viewer_all_schema_ro;
 --alter default privileges in schema referentiel grant execute on  functions to viewer_all_schema_ro;